KawaMood/better_item_frames/README.md

 Easily turn your (glow or regular) item frames invisible or visible in Survival!
 You can also lock your item frames rotation to avoid miss-click issues.

+> [!WARNING]
+> **This presentation concerns the latest available version of the data pack for Minecraft 1.21.5 to 1.21.8.**
+> To find the most recent version, check the [main](https://github.com/KawaMood/creative_dimension) branch.
+> For other versions, check other [branches](https://github.com/KawaMood/creative_dimension/branches/all).

 # 🪄 How to use?
 ## Make Invisible item frames